 Your attorney will go over the plea agreement with you and you will either accept the plea agreement or you will just reject it out right and take the case to trial, or file a motion, if it's applicable to your case.
 Or, you can counter the plea agreement.
 This should be done with the guidance of your attorney, after you have been honest with your attorney and let them know what your case is all about and which defenses you may have.

 However, they will only give a certain amount of time for the defendant to decide whether or not they're going to enter into a plea bargain.
 If you don't accept it, then they're going to have to get the case ready for trial and it's their responsibility to prove all the elements of the charges against you and get all the witnesses together.

-There are stipulations that are put in most plea agreements that take away a lot of a criminal defendants’ rights in a federal case, as it relates to a potential appeal.
+There are stipulations that are put in most plea agreements that take away a lot of a criminal defendant's rights in a federal case as it relates to a potential appeal.
 If your attorney is not effective and misses something in your case, however, that right can't be waived.

-It's usually laid out pretty clearly in the agreement which rights you may or may not have related to an appeal.
+It's usually laid out clearly in the agreement which rights you may or may not have related to an appeal.
 If you enter into a plea agreement, you'll sign it in front of the judge the judge is going to ask you a lot of questions to make sure you understand it.

 You're not usually going to be in a good position to challenge any sentence that a judge hands out to you or to withdraw your plea.
 Before you make the decision to sign a plea agreement, you should be sure that it's what you want to do after being advised by your attorney.